-While aiming to shop less or adding more basic pieces into your wardrobe may sit a couple of notches below volunteering more or adding that extra yoga class to your weekly schedule, I firmly believe that as we enter a new year, we should all do as much as we possibly can to be the best version of ourselves… so we mustn’t neglect our closets.
+I understand that aiming to shop less or adding more basic pieces into your wardrobe may sit a couple of notches below volunteering more or hitting up that extra yoga class each week.
+But I firmly believe that as we enter a new year, we should all do as much as we possibly can to be the best version of ourselves… so we mustn’t neglect our closets.

 I recently helped a girlfriend sift through hers as part of her “new year, new me” strategy.
 I helped her identify a few shopping and style tweaks to make in 2018.
 We decided that it made more sense to call them “challenges” rather than “resolutions,” because let’s face it, they are hard and nobody is perfect–even meeting half of your goal can make all the difference.